 The college has covered costs of the charitable program; Pets Forever, which began in 2009, is now seeking philanthropic support to ensure sustainability for many years to come.

 Other programs supporting vet care

-The college is home to five other programs that support veterinary care for shelter animals and the pets of low-income families.
+The college is home to other programs that support veterinary care for shelter animals and the pets of low-income families.
 All of these charitable programs rely on donations.
 The programs are:

 - Companion Care, providing financial assistance to low-income community members who need help paying for lifesaving or emergency procedures at the James L. Voss Veterinary Teaching Hospital.

 - Ella’s Fund, providing lifesaving care for animals at the Veterinary Teaching Hospital.
 In return, pet owners pay it forward by volunteering at local animal welfare organizations.

 - Friends of Nan Bush and Palomino, providing limited assistance to families who have exhausted all other resources to pay for cancer treatments for their pets.